 2. Takoyaki たこ焼き

 The first time I tried Takoyaki was in the UK, I never actually thought I’d like octopus due to past unsettling experiences.
 However, these blew my mind!
 Takoyaki is served deep-fried with a creamy filling with octopus inside them.
-They are basically found everywhere, definitely give it a go if you want to try some really tasty food in Tokyo, it’s also quite fun to watch them being made if you ever come across a Takoyaki stand.
+They are basically found everywhere, definitely give it a go if you want to try some really tasty food in Japan, it’s also quite fun to watch them being made if you ever come across a Takoyaki stand.

 3. Yakitori 焼き鳥